NorwegianRefugeeCouncil/nrc-tech-radar/README.md

-# Motivation
+# Background

+As NRC, we aim to understand the technology tools utilized across the organization.
+We're actively documenting and assessing tools in use, exploring preferences based on team experience over time.

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
-It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+This is a fork from [Zalando's Tech Radar](http://zalando.github.io/tech-radar/) to help our teams align on technology tool choices.
+This is all based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization:
 [`radar.js`](/docs/radar.js) (based on [d3.js v4](https://d3js.org)).
-Feel free to use and adapt it for your own purposes.

 ## Usage